mlresearch/v134/_posts/2021-07-21-open-problem-yun21a.md

 issn: 2640-3498
 id: yun21a
 month: 0
-tex_title: Benign Overfitting of Constant-Stepsize SGD for Linear Regression
+tex_title: 'Open Problem: Can Single-Shuffle SGD be Better than Reshuffling SGD and GD?'
 firstpage: 4653
 lastpage: 4658
 page: 4653-4658